sftcd/cs7ns1/assignments/practical5/README.md

 The deadline for this is Monday November 19th.

 Submissions will be open from Monday October 29th.
-You'll get mails before then with team assignments and (later) your InfernoBall.
-The process for assigning students to teams and the teams themselves are desribed [here](TeamSelection.md).
+You've gotten mails with team assignments and a link to your InfernoBall.
+The process for assigning students to teams and the teams themselves are described [here](TeamSelection.md).

 [Intro-slides](./inferno.pdf)